About

 Hi, my name is Dan Brogan, and I founded Fractal Robotics in 2022 with the vision to accelerate the development of mechanical solutions.
 In support of that vision, I focused my efforts towards making advanced additive manufacturing technologies more accessible.

 These observations prompted an investigation into the needs of 3D printing practitioners across different industries.
-The insights from dozens of customer interviews helped inform and focus the design of an accessible product package (hardware & software) that addressed the shortfalls of 3-axis FDM while still being easy to use.
+The insights from dozens of customer interviews helped inform and focus the design of an accessible multidirectional 5-axis product package (hardware & software) that addressed many customer needs with a focus on ease of use.
 The result was the development of the Fractal Cortex slicer and the Fractal 5 Pro printer.

 I have taken this project as far as possible with internal resources and have decided the best course of action is to release both the Fractal Cortex slicer and designs for the Fractal 5 Pro under an open source license so that others can learn from, build upon, and contribute to it.